mariariveraaraya/mariariveraaraya/README.md

 # Hi! ¡Hola! 👋

-I'm a cloud data scientist, geochemist, and educator.
+I'm a cloud data scientist, geochemist, educator and Fulbrighter

 - 🔭 I’m currently working as a senior scientific data specialist, implementing and documenting cloud workflows for scientific analyses
 - 🌱 I’m interested in building tools to modernise science workflows.
 I am also a reformed paleoenvironmental scientist and archaeologist